prommis/prommis/docs/getting_started.md

 PrOMMiS is distributed as a Python package, so can be installed through Python's standard tool, `pip`.
 These instructions assume you can run commands from a Mac OSX, Linux, or Windows Powershell terminal.

 ### Create Python environment (optional)
-Before installing the PrOMMiS software, we recommend you set up "environment" that will let you install Python packages without affecting your default setup.
+Before installing the PrOMMiS software, we recommend you set up an "environment" that will let you install Python packages without affecting your default setup.
 Instructions are given below for doing this using Conda and Miniforge, but there are other methods such as [pyenv](https://github.com/pyenv/pyenv) and [virtualenv](https://virtualenv.pypa.io/en/latest/) that have similar effects.

 ### Create Conda / Miniforge environment